lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/4_Lesson_4/_index.md

 If you want to slow down the speed of the square's travel, call the `frameRate( )` function in your **setup( )** block and give it a number that is less than 60 in order to slow down the looping rate of the **draw( )** block.
 Adjusting this system variable will change how many times the **draw()** function loops per second.

 ---

+### LETS PRACTICE!

+Create a new sketch in p5 and draw a shape. (you can pick the specific one and the color) then use the system variables mouseX and mouseY in order to adjust the position of the shape in real-time.
+Add some of the math shown in this chapter to see how it could alter the position of the shape on the screen (ex. mouseX + 50).

+For an added challenge, create a single custom variable in your code, then use the various mathematical expressions in order to draw 2 rectangles using only the one variable. (you will need multiple instances of `variable + number` or `variable - number`).

+---